Ailko/Under-The-Sea-Documentation/Schools.md

 ```

 The new target method returns, you guessed it, a new target for the fish.
 This is achieved by instantiating a Vector3 with random x, y and z coordinates between -1 and 1.
-This Vector3 is then normalized and multiplied with the
-radius of the parent (the school) and then multiplied with a random number between 0 and 1 so the target isn't always at the edges of the school.
+This Vector3 is then normalized and multiplied with the radius of the parent (the school) and then multiplied with a random number between 0 and 1 so the target isn't always at the edge of the radius.

 #### Start
 The `Start()` method in this class is only 1 line long.